- Home

 - Experimental Probability

-The probability of an event based on actual experimental data: the number of times the event occurred divided by total trials.
+Experimental probability is the probability of an event estimated from actual experimental data, calculated as the number of times the event occurred divided by the total number of trials.
 Real-world probabilities (like machine failure rates) come from experiments.

 Definition

-The probability of an event based on actual experimental data: the number of times the event occurred divided by total trials.
+Experimental probability is the probability of an event estimated from actual experimental data, calculated as the number of times the event occurred divided by the total number of trials.
+It approaches the theoretical probability as more trials are conducted.

 ๐ก Intuition